nickkid/ParaCopasi/README.md

 # ParaCopasi
 A Python Package for Parallel COPASI tasks.
 ## Platform
 ParaCopasi is written in Python 3.
 The development and test was on Python 3.7.6 and Python 3.8.3.
 It currently only support Linux OS.
 For windows users, Windows Subsystem for Linux (WSL) is recommended.
-Here is a documentation for WSL installation in Windows 10 https://docs.microsoft.com/en-us/windows/wsl/install-win10
+Here is a documentation for WSL installation on Windows 10 https://docs.microsoft.com/en-us/windows/wsl/install-win10
 ## Prerequisite
 ### MPICH